Stock Market Prediction via Deep Learning Techniques: A Survey: Future directions and open issues

-In addition, the related stock market prediction task is stall scattered without unified benchmark datasets and clear articulations of the tasks, which severally hinders the progress of this field.\\ \\ \textbf{Improving Time Series Anomaly Detection for Stock Market Prediction.} It is a practical proposition to quickly and effectively identify out-of-performance stocks from among thousands of stocks across the market.
+\textbf{Improving Time Series Anomaly Detection for Stock Market Prediction.} It is a practical proposition to quickly and effectively identify out-of-performance stocks from among thousands of stocks across the market.
 Instability in financial markets poses significant risks to investors; examples of instability include market crashes due to systemic risk and abnormal stock price movements caused by artificially large publicity.
 The most common stock market prediction models failed to capture the best trading points without considering the existence of anomaly outliers.
 Time-serious anomaly detection will facilitate stock market prediction for capturing outliers in stock market trading prices, which can help investors adjust their strategies and reduce investment risk.
 In addition, the model can be used to model multiple financial time series datasets and capture anomalies in the companies of interest.
-To this end, a promising and essential anomaly detection would be to design a better mechanism based on time series anomaly detection tasks to capture the best trading points for prediction tasks when trading in the real world.\\ \\ \textbf{Tasks All In One On Continual Learning For Stock Market Prediction.} Continual Learning is a technique for learning a model for several tasks consecutively while keeping in mind the information learned from earlier tasks, where the data in the old tasks are not available anymore during training new ones.
-Thus, continual learning allows the neural network to continuously accumulate knowledge in different tasks of stock prediction and mitigate catastrophic forgetting.
-For stock prediction tasks, deep models are primarily trained on static homogeneously distributed datasets that cannot adapt or extend their behaviour over time.
-To our best knowledge, no continual learning models are specifically designed for stock market prediction tasks.
-The fluctuation of the changing environment of the stock market is drastic, and deep learning models in the financial climate need to autonomously acquire new skills, adapt to new situations, and complete new tasks.
-Existing stock market prediction tasks evaluate a single task on a single dataset, and single-task models are likely to overfit the most recent input data, which is challenging to evaluate a model qualitatively.
-Continual learning methods assist the same model can output multiple tasks to evaluate numerous tasks simultaneously.
-For example, parameter isolation-based continual learning methods solve the catastrophic forgetting problem in stock prediction and improve accuracy by freezing a portion of parameters after learning each task and updating other parameters for new tasks effectively. \\ \\ \textbf{Leveraging Distributional RL For Stock Trading.} Quantitative trading algorithms are still facing the trade-off problems between profit and risk because of the high volatility and noise in the financial market \citep{an2022deep, sun2021Reinforcement}.
-A possible solution is distributional RL, and the concept of distributional RL was proposed by Bellemare et al. \cite{bellemare2017distributional} in the paper of C51.
-The Distributional Reinforcement Learning goes beyond the notion of the values in a statistical perspective, where the main concept of Distributional RL is using a defined random variable, whose expectation is the state action value, to form the distributional Bellman equation \citep{bellemare2017distributional}.
-The distributional Bellman Equation is proved to be contracted under the measure of $p$-Wassertain distance.
-In the domain of RL, most of the state-of-the-art Q-learning algorithms are distributional such as C51 \cite{bellemare2017distributional}, Quantile Regression DQN (QR-DQN) \cite{dabney2018distributional}, Implicit Quantile Network (IQN) \cite{dabney2018implicit}, Fully Parameterized Quantile Function (FQF) \cite{yang2019fully}.
+To this end, a promising and essential anomaly detection would be to design a better mechanism based on time series anomaly detection tasks to capture the best trading points for prediction tasks when trading in the real world.